To enter the Honors Program for the 2015-2016 academic year:

 - Minimum ACT composite: 26 (or 1730 on the 2400-point SAT)

-- Extraordinarily talented, highly motivated high school students without the minimum ACT score should ask about pending membership.
+- Extraordinarily talented, highly motivated high school students with a minimum ACT of 25 should ask about pending membership.

 - Students transferring from another university or who have completed 12 credit hours at TTU as full-time students with a cumulative GPA of 3.5 or higher are eligible to apply for admission.